 Project management templates can be a great alternative for beginner project managers.
 However, templates are static documents that can’t be compared to robust project management software such as ProjectManager.
 ProjectManager offers the best planning, scheduling and tracking tools to manage your projects.

 Task Dependencies Explained in 5 Minutes

-In this PM training video, Devin Deen, project management expert and trainer, discusses how to calculate task and activity length and duration to create better project schedules.
+In this PM training video, Devin Deen, project management expert and trainer, explains basic concepts of task dependency mapping and discusses how to calculate task and activity length and duration to create better project schedules.

 In Review: How to Estimate Tasks and Dependencies

 As Devin said, estimating time on a project is a bit of a guessing game.
 He noted three different things that were important to remember when you approach this project management art.